 -- Tomas Brolin was probably the biggest surprise on the team.
 His career was short, but I gave him a lot of credits for his performance with both Sweden and Parma.

 -- Gunnar Andersson never played for Sweden because he turned professional in an era, where Sweden did not select professional players.
 His club career in France was stunning, but not enough to get him a spot on the team.
 I counted against him for never playing for Sweden.
 He only earned an honourable mention.

 -- The "Pal-Jep-Sko"(Palmer, Jeppson, Skoglund)line got Sweden to third place at the WC Finals in 1950.
 Skoglund is on this team while Palmer and Jeppson made honourable mention.

 -- Of course, all three members of "Gre-No-Li" line made the team.

 -- I do not know if Knut or Bertil Nordahl should get honourable mentions.
 They carried a famous name, played well in big tournaments and had a career overseas when Swedish football was still amateur.

--- I also took younger players such Henrik Larsson, Fredrik Ljungberg, Patrik Andersson, Olof Mellberg and Glenn Hysen.
+-- I also took younger players such as Henrik Larsson, Fredrik Ljungberg, Patrik Andersson, Olof Mellberg and Glenn Hysen.
 Of course, Zlatan Ibrahimovic.